-A safer product will be created if the hazards and risks that could impact on downstream users in the lifecycle are eliminated or controlled during design, manufacture or construction.
-In these early phases, there is greater scope to design-out hazards and/or incorporate risk control measures that are compatible with the original design concept and functional requirements of the product.
+Create a safer product by eliminating or controlling the hazards and risks that could impact on downstream users in the lifecycle.
+Do this during design, manufacture, or construction.
+In these early phases, there is greater scope to design out hazards and/or incorporate risk control measures that are compatible with the original design concept and functional requirements of the product.

 - Designers must have a good understanding of the lifecycle of the item they are designing, including the needs of users and the environment in which that item may be used.

-Safety can be further improved if each person who has control over actions taken in any of the lifecycle phases takes steps to ensure health and safety is pro-actively addressed, by reviewing the design and checking it meets safety standards in each of the lifecycle phases.
+Safety can be further improved if each person who has control over actions taken in any of the lifecycle phases.
+Take steps to ensure health and safety is proactively addressed, by reviewing the design and checking it meets safety standards in each of the lifecycle phases.

 Subsequent stages of the product’s lifecycle should not go ahead until the preceding phase design reviews have been considered and approved by those with control.

 Figure 2: Lifecycle of Designed Products